aarcaina/aarcaina/README.md

 - Watching Anime; 📺
 - Playing Video Games; 🤭

-### What am I doing right now? 😮 ###
+### The Journey Past/Current/Future! 😮 ###
+- 💤 GITHUB Check out some of my past projects below this readme (SOON: website)!;
 - 🔭 W.I.P.
 Pokemon game using the programming language Python and the library pygame;
 - 🌱 LEARN-ing more advanced concepts in Java, such as classes, inheritance, sorting algorithms;
-- 🤔 PLAN-ning to improve and consolidate in front-end development such as: HTML, CSS, JS;
+- 🤔 PLAN-ning to improve and consolidate knowledge in front end development such as: HTML, CSS, JS;
 - 🤯 FUTURE preparing C++, UNIX, Assembly;
 - 💹 INTERN Feel free to contact me below if you're interested in hiring me!;